yogeshmpandey/yogeshmpandey.github.io/_posts/2018-03-01-Backpacking-Europe-Liverpool.md

 <img src="https://i.imgur.com/Xr6gVOv.jpg" alt="Liverpool">
 >Royal Liver Building

 After the sun sat down, and it grew darker the view of the buildings became more vivid.
-In the black canvas of the night the golden buildings with reflection in the sea stood apart in their historic glory.
+In the black canvas of the night, the golden buildings with reflection in the sea stood apart in their historic glory.

 <img src="https://i.imgur.com/ke807g4.jpg" alt="Liverpool">
 >Liverpool in Night